-While we cannot tell you exactly what you need - beyond it depends - we can explain what depends, what it depends on, and how it depends on it.
+While we cannot tell you exactly what you need, we can explain what depends, what it depends on, and how it depends on it.

-All brokers in a partition use disk space to store:
+All brokers in a partition use disk space to store the following:

 - The event log for each partition they participate in.
-By default, this is a minimum of 512MB for each partition, incrementing in 512MB segments.
+By default, this is a minimum of 128MB for each partition, incrementing in 128MB segments.
 The event log is truncated on a given broker when data has been processed and successfully exported by all loaded exporters.

-- One periodic snapshots of the running state (in-flight data) of each partition (unbounded, based on in-flight work).
+- One periodic snapshot of the running state (in-flight data) of each partition (unbounded, based on in-flight work).

 To calculate the required amount of disk space, the following "back of the envelope" formula can be used as a starting point: